 - Are the specific health and safety aspects covered in the course specific to your particular industry and the hazards that your workers face?

-- Is the course offered by a high quality training company and certified officially by the CITB?
+- Is the course offered by a high quality training company and officially certified by the Construction Industry Training Board?

 Accidents and injuries on the job due to poor health and safety management can be costly.
 You will need to pay for the replacement and repair of the damaged equipment, as well as suffer the downtime while it is not operating.
 Also, you might need to pay a fine for breaching health and safety regulations as well as covering the medical costs of your employees if they make a claim.
 Ensuring that all of your employees have the right health and safety training by attending accredited CITB courses can be costly, but in the long run it is much better to make sure that all of your employees have the right training.